just4developments/api-testing/README.md

 # api-testing-tool

-api-testing is a testing tool which help you auto test all api with your testcase.
+api-testing-tool is a testing tool which help you auto test all api with your testcase.
 You can use hudson... to schedule test it

 Features: